Manaszz/crypto-news-ai-analyzer2/TASKS/CRYPTO_MCP_SERVER/task1.md

 - `2025-01-26 00:00` - Task created
 - `2025-06-10 00:00` - Implemented core services, models and configurations.
 Client is a placeholder.
+- `2025-06-11 00:00` - Fully implemented the Perplexity client and all related service methods.

 ## Notes